Resources & Publications

 Spinde, Timo; Kreuter, Christina; Gaissmaier, Wolfgang; Hamborg, Felix; Gipp, Bela; Giese, Helge

 Do You Think It’s Biased?
-How To Ask For The Perception Of Media Bias Inproceedings
+How To Ask For The Perception Of Media Bias Proceedings Article

 In: Proceedings of the ACM/IEEE Joint Conference on Digital Libraries (JCDL), 2021.